 Xingzhou Nixing Pottery

-Nixing pottery of Qinzhou in the Guangxi Province, one of the 4 famous types of pottery in China, is hailed as a most unique art.
+Nixing pottery of Qinzhou in the Guangxi Province, one of the 4 famous types of pottery in China, is hailed as the most unique art.
 It is a specialty of Qinzhou and made from peculiar red clay.
 Nixing pottery has a history of over 1,000 years, and the oldest pieces found were produced around 618 AD.
 In recent years, this type of earthenware became popular again and has increased in popularity among collectors and consumers both domestically and abroad.

-Through the unique quality of the clay and its delicate craftsmanship, Qinzhou Nixing pottery appears archaic, with a bronze or dark reddish brown color.
+Through the unique quality of the clay and its delicate craftsmanship, Qinzhou Nixing pottery appears archaic, with a bronze or dark reddish-brown color.
 It usually includes a flambé glaze and turns azure after being fired in high temperatures.
 Moreover, its surfaces become surprisingly smooth after polishing.
 The variety of typical Nixing pottery items is over 600, with the majority being tea sets, stationery, tableware, vases, coffee utensils, incense tripods, and antique imitations.

 Nixing pottery is also popular because of its unique functions.
 It can withstand strong acids and bases, keeps things fresh against dampness, and is non-toxic.
 The pieces also maintain the taste and color of tea for days, and even in hot weather, tea stored in the pottery does not spoil.
 This also applies to food.
-Moreover, a tea scent lingers in the pot after it has been used for a long time, and the fragrant herbal scent continues to exists, even without tea, by pouring hot water into the pot.
+Moreover, a tea scent lingers in the pot after it has been used for a long time, and the fragrant herbal scent continues to exist, even without tea, by pouring hot water into the pot.

 Nixing pottery is popularly sold in more than 30 regions and countries including Japan, the USA, Great Britain, Germany, and throughout Southeast Asia.
 Precious items have been sent to be shown in many foreign and international expositions, and the pottery has won many honors including more than 40 gold and silver awards in shows such as the ceramics fair during the 100th anniversary of Belgium.
 Overall, Nixing pottery is among the best choices for your collection as decoration and as a utility item.